sparklingdataocean/gh-pages/_posts/2017-09-17-word2vec2graph.markdown

 <p></p>
 <p>
 <h3>Connected Components</h3>
-It's a lot of interesting things we can do with Spark GraphFrames.
+They are many interesting things we can do with Spark GraphFrames.
 In this post we will play with connected components.
 </p>
 {% highlight scala %}
 sc.setCheckpointDir("/FileStore/")
 val resultStressCC = graphStress. connectedComponents.